aashalabi/ml-zoomcamp-project/README.md

 ###

-## 7.3 Detailed AWS Implementation and Depoloyment
+## 7.3 Detailed AWS implementation and depoloyment
 ```
 Check the content of README_AWS.md